OpenRefine/OpenRefine/docs/docs/technical-reference/functional-tests.md

 ### Folder organization

-Tests are located in main/tests/cypress.
+Tests are located in `main/tests/cypress/cypress` folder.
 The test should not use any file outside the cypress folder.

 -   `/fixtures` contains CSVs and OpenRefine project files used by the tests